Classification and Population

 Assessment and Reception of Inmates

-Male inmates with felony convictions and sentenced by the courts to the Department of Corrections are received by the Assessment and Reception Center (A&R) located in Lexington, Oklahoma, while female inmates are received by Mabel Bassett Correctional Center in McLoud, Oklahoma.
+Male inmates with felony convictions and sentenced by the courts to the Oklahoma Department of Corrections (ODOC) are received by the Assessment and Reception Center (A&R) located in Lexington, while female inmates are received by Mabel Bassett Correctional Center in McLoud.
 The seventy-seven counties schedule transportation to A&R.

-The Oklahoma Department of Corrections’ philosophy is that inmate re-entry begins at entry.
+ODOC's philosophy is that inmate re-entry begins at entry.
 As such, inmates serving 100 years or less undergo a complete needs assessment to determine what treatment the inmate requires to reduce their probability of recidivism.
-Case plans are established utilizing objective assessments; to determine the need for substance abuse treatment, and/or cognitive behavioral programs.
+Case plans are established utilizing objective assessments, to determine the need for substance abuse treatment, and/or cognitive behavioral programs.
 Inmates are also classified to maximum, medium, or minimum security.
 The inmate’s custody level is determined utilizing the most serious current offense, seriousness of previous offenses; escape risk, number of prior convictions, and additional risk factors.
-Placement of inmates at facilities is made to meet the department’s mission of protecting the public, staff and inmates.
+Placement of inmates at facilities is made to meet the agency’s mission of protecting the public, staff and inmates.

-The Population Office is responsible for scheduling all inmate movement throughout the Department of Corrections, including contract facilities.
+The Population Office is responsible for scheduling all inmate movement throughout ODOC, including contract facilities.
 In order for an inmate to move from one location to another, the facility must submit a transfer packet.
-The population staff are responsible to ensure that the inmate is correctly classified and eligible for placement at the requested custody level; balancing the need of the offender to move to lower levels of custody for reintegration purposes and maintaining the safety of the public.
+The population staff is responsible to ensure the inmate is correctly classified and eligible for placement at the requested custody level and also balancing the need of the offender to move to lower levels of custody for reintegration purposes and maintaining the safety of the public.

 Central Transportation Unit

-CTU has three sites located around the state; located at the Lexington Assessment and Reception Center, John Lilley Correctional Center and the Jackie Brannon Correctional Center.
+CTU has three sites located around the state- Lexington Assessment and Reception Center in Lexington, John Lilley Correctional Center in Boley, and the Jackie Brannon Correctional Center in McAlester.